How & where to buy Ravencoin (RVN) online

 One more strategy worth knowing about is trading with leverage.
 You might have heard a lot about leverage, but be careful.
 It basically means putting up a small amount as a deposit to make a much larger trade.
 This can lead to big wins but it’s very risky as it can leave you open to big losses if you get the market wrong.

-Don’t worry if you aren’t sure whether to buy yet, it’s always a good idea to take time to think about an investment.
+Don’t worry if you aren’t sure whether to get involved, it’s always a good idea to take time to think about an investment.
 Here are some of Ravencoin’s pros and cons to help you, followed by some more questions to think about.

 - You can use it to turn anything into an asset and trade